 This course is designed to help students focus on analyzing various media.
-Film and TV shows will be viewed.
-Music and advertising will also be studied.
-The first quarter of the course teaches students how to analyze media messages and includes a quarter blogging project about students' experiences with media.
-Students will gain an understanding of how to filter the information they receive from the media and learn to think critically about what is being presented to them through the media.
-Movies and TV will also be viewed and discussed for media content and analysis.
-Students will be expected to write for a variety of purposes (analysis, creative, persuasive, etc.) as well as read articles regarding media.
-In the second quarter of the course, students learn about film techniques and then put their knowledge to use in analyzing films in and out of class - writing a variety of film papers will be a part of this quarter.
-A final project in the second quarter asks students to put their knowledge of film to work as they produce their own short films.
+Films, TV shows/clips, music, images, and advertising will all be studied throughout the course.
+Students will learn the concept of rhetoric and how to analyze media messages.
+Students will participate in an ongoing blogging project about their experiences with media.
+They will gain an understanding of how to filter the information they receive from the media and learn to think critically about what is being presented to them through the media.
+Film techniques will also be studied and then put to use in analyzing films.
+An ongoing trimester project requires students to put their knowledge of rhetoric and media together to produce social media campaigns promoting a topic/cause of their choice.

-AP Literature & Composition - Two Trimesters - .5 credit per trimester - Grade 12 (Prerequisite: 80% or higher in College Prep Literary Analysis or instructor approval)
+AP Literature & Composition - Two Trimesters - .5 credit per trimester - Grade 12 (Prerequisite: 80% or higher in College Prep Literary Analysis, or 80% or higher in English Comp., or instructor approval)

 An Advanced Placement English course in Literature and Composition will engage students in the careful reading and critical analysis of imaginative literature.
 Through the close reading of selected texts, students will deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
 Students will be asked to consider a work's structure, style, and themes as well as smaller-scale elements such as the use of figurative language, imagery, symbolism, and tone.
 Students will be covering various genres, periods, and styles, while reading works from a wide variety of authors.
 Writing is an integral part of this AP course.
 Writing assignments will focus on the critical analysis of literature and preparing students for the essays and readings they will need to do on the AP Exam.
 There is a \$92 fee for this course to cover the cost of the AP Exam to be taken in May.
-Students who score a 3 or above on the exam will have this fee reimbursed.
-Scoring a 3 or above on the AP test will allow students the opportunity to have college-level English credits awarded by colleges or universities they attend in the future.
+Students the opportunity to have college-level English credits awarded by colleges or universities they attend in the future.
 The \$92 fee will need to be paid by the end of the first quarter.
 All students registered for the class need to pay this fee and take the exam in May.